 In time, the chart will help you figure out what areas should be off-limits for now and if you can skip a 30-minute potty break here and there.

-In addition to regular 30-minute potty breaks, take your puppy to the potty area at these likely potty times:
+In addition to their regular 30-minute intervals, give your pup time in their potty area at these likely potty times:

 - After eating